francescomc/log4j-scanner-powershell-windows/README.md

 ## Prerequisites

-1 - Copy al files inside any folder over a machine in your domain (tipically a service machine) 2 - I suggest to Launch Powershell Ise in Administrator mode.
+1 - Copy al files inside any folder over a machine in your domain (tipically a service machine)
+2 - I suggest to Launch Powershell Ise in Administrator mode.
 3 - for the moment it is not possible to specify the access credentials so i suggest you to launch this script in Domain admin context or another user which has enough permissions for access to remote machines.
+4 - The machine used for launching the script need to have powershell script execution allowed.

 ## Usage
 Launch the script.
-The console ask if you want
+The console ask if you want discovery the machines with active directory.
+If you answer yes the script get the Machines from A.D.
+If you answer no, the script get the machines from the includedmachines.txt file.

+You can populate the includedmachines.txt and excludedmachines.txt with list like thisPc-01 Server-02
+SRV-EMAIL
+SRVService

+**KEEP ATTENTION: if you populate the file excludedmachines.txt, with a list of machines you don't want to scan, this machines will be skipped.

 ## Notes